-The TST Approach and the Distinction Between Statistical Approaches and Toxicity Test Methods
+The TST Approach and the Distinction Between Statistical Approaches and Aquatic Toxicity Test Methods

-The TST approach should not be confused with a toxicity test method.
+The TST approach should not be confused with an aquatic toxicity test method.
 The TST approach is used in the analysis of toxicity data generated from the test methods.
-In contrast, toxicity test methods are laboratory procedures that measure biological effects on aquatic organisms exposed to environmental samples.
-Toxicity test methods identify what test species and life stage to test, what food to feed the test species, and what biological endpoint (survival, growth, etc.) to measure.
+In contrast, aquatic toxicity test methods are laboratory procedures that measure biological effects on aquatic organisms exposed to environmental samples.
+Aquatic toxicity test methods identify what test species and life stage to test, what food to feed the test species, and what biological endpoint (survival, growth, etc.) to measure.
 In contrast to test methods which identify how data is generated, a statistical approach identifies how to analyze toxicity data.

 U.S. EPA promulgates guidelines establishing test methods for data gathering and compliance monitoring.
 The promulgated test methods can be found in the Code of Federal Regulations (C.F.R.), title 40, part 136.
 U.S. EPA’s regulations at 40 CFR §§ 136.4 and 136.5 establish procedures for the approval of an alternative test procedure (ATP).
-Additionally, permit writers may include requirements for the use of toxicity test methods that are not identified in part 136 on a permit by permit basis.
+Additionally, permit writers may include requirements for the use of aquatic toxicity test methods that are not identified in part 136 on a permit by permit basis.
 The Provisions require the use of U.S. EPA toxicity test methods.

-At the time of writing this Staff Report, U.S. EPA toxicity test methods indicate the use of multi-concentrations.
+At the time of writing this Staff Report, U.S. EPA aquatic toxicity test methods indicate the use of multi-concentrations.
 The Provisions do not change or require different procedures than the test methods.
 The U.S. EPA toxicity test methods identify common patterns to toxicity test data and provide guidance on using concentration-response relationships to review toxicity test results.
 However, U.S. EPA neither recommends nor requires review of the concentration-response pattern for a multi-concentration test prior to or subsequent to running the TST approach.
 The TST approach analyzes data from a single concentration compared to a control.
 Interpreting resulting data using the TST approach does not result in changes to the WET test methods identified in 40 C.F.R. part 136.3 or U.S. EPA method manuals.
-It does not alter specified procedures in the test methods (e.g. organism age, food, temperature, exposure length), nor does it alter the number of concentrations required to be used in producing data.
+It does not alter specified procedures in the test methods (e.g., organism age, food, temperature, exposure length), nor does it alter the number of concentrations required to be used in producing data.
 The TST approach can be conducted regardless of the concentration-response pattern.

 The state has the discretion to select the statistical approach for analyzing test data that is most appropriate for use in a particular plan, permit, or monitoring program.
 The U.S. EPA method manuals indicate that: “[T]he statistical methods recommended in the manual are not the only possible methods of statistical analysis.”
 The TST approach is a statistical option that U.S. EPA has added to the current recommended statistical approaches.
 Use of the TST approach does not alter promulgated requirements of the test method, such as specified biological and laboratory procedures.